6 Best Pregnancy Supplements For a First Time Mom

 It’s the best folic acid supplement if you struggle with heartburn.

-Omega-3 fatty acids, fish oil for pregnancy, are essential for overall health, and getting enough of them during pregnancy may have several benefits for the mother and the developing baby.
+Omega-3 fatty acids, such as fish oil, are essential for overall health, and getting enough of them during pregnancy may have several benefits for the mother and the developing baby.

 Fish oil is one of the most vital pregnancy supplements for your prenatal health.